 The famous Basque cheesecake was born.

 By that time, La Viña was already a favorite amongst San Sebastian locals, and the cheesecake also had won the hearts of donostiarras.

 But little by little, curious travelers also found the place and the hidden gem inside.
-Word of mouth started spreading: the world’s best cheesecake could actually—against many expectations—be found in a Northern Basque city!
+Word of mouth started spreading: the world’s best cheesecake was found in a small Basque city.